teldridge11/logKextClientElCapitan/README.md

 <b>STEP 4:</b>

 In Terminal, run the command `open -e .bash_profile`.
-(The code to create your bash profile is also included in this repository under `.bash_profile`)
+(The code to put in your bash profile is also included in this repository under `.bash_profile`)

 After completing the above steps, logKext should work as explained in the README.